Furka Base Tunnel: Service life

 During 1982, the Furka Base Tunnel was opened to traffic.
 During its initial year of operation, the tunnel was used to transport in excess of 75,000 passenger cars, trucks and buses.
 As of 2009, the base tunnel serves both an hourly regional train and ten daily Glacier Express trains between Zermatt and the ski resort town of St. Moritz.
 During the winter skiing season, traffic in the tunnel has consistently approached its maximum capacity.

 While the older high level route was initially closed following the diversion of all regular services through the new Furka Base Tunnel, this line has since been reopened by the Furka Heritage Railway, which routinely put on tourist trains through the historic Furka Pass, including the Furka Summit Tunnel.

 During August 2018, a comprehensive modernisation of the Furka Base Tunnel's infrastructure commenced.
 This programme, costed at CHF 190 million, largely revolves around the refurbishment of the tunnel's structure, the wholesale replacement of the track and trackbed, as well as the incorporation of various safety measures.
 The tunnel is typically kept operational throughout the process by performing the majority of the work at night.
-Particular attention has been paid to the tunnel ventilation, intended to control threats such as fires.Nevertheless, strong sulfur smell remains in the tunnel.
+Particular attention has been paid to the tunnel ventilation, intended to control threats such as fires.
+However, the study of several operational scenarios points out the weaknesses of the existing ventilation system and difficulties to dissipate the smokes without modifying the ventilation system.